manjunath-cyber/virtual_mouse/README.md

-<<<<<<< HEAD
-# 🖱️ Virtual Mouse — Enhanced Edition
+# 🖱️ Virtual Mouse — Hand Gesture Edition

 Control your entire computer using nothing but your webcam and hand gestures.
 Built with MediaPipe, OpenCV, and PyAutoGUI.
+No mouse needed.

 ---